-Radiotherapy can irritate the bowel and bladder.
-Bowel motions may be more frequent or urgent or may become loose (diarrhoea), or you may pass more wind than normal.
-Less commonly, women may have some blood in the stools (faeces), but always tell your doctor about any bleeding.
-You may also pass urine more often or have a burning sensation when you pass urine.
+Radiation therapy can irritate the bladder and bowel.
+You may pass urine more often or have a burning sensation when you pass urine.
+Bowel motions may be more frequent, urgent or loose (diarrhoea), or you may pass more wind than normal.
+Less commonly, women may have some blood in the stools (faeces).
+Always tell your doctor about any bleeding.

-Vaginal dischargeRadiotherapy may cause or increase a vaginal discharge.
-Let your treatment team know if it is foul smelling or bloody.
+Radiation therapy may cause or increase vaginal discharge.
+Let your treatment team know if it smells bad or has blood in it.
 Do not wash inside the vagina with douches as this may cause infection.

 Long-term or late effects

-Bowel changes, such as diarrhoea or wind, and bladder changes, such as frequent or painful urination, can also be late effects, appearing some weeks after radiotherapy finishes.
-In rare cases, blockage of the bowel can occur, so it is important to let your doctor know if you have pain in the abdomen and cannot open your bowels.
+Bladder changes, such as frequent or painful urination, and bowel changes, such as diarrhoea or wind, can also be late effects, appearing months or years after radiation therapy finishes.
+In rare cases, blockage of the bowel can occur.
+It is important to let your doctor know if you have pain in the abdomen and cannot open your bowels.

 Radiation can scar the lymph nodes and vessels and stop them draining lymph fluid properly from the legs, making the legs swollen.
-This can occur months or years after radiotherapy, and it is easier to treat if recognised early.
+This can occur months or years after radiation therapy, and it is easier to treat if diagnosed early.

-The vagina can become dryer, shorter and narrower (vaginal stenosis), which may make sex and follow-up pelvic examinations uncomfortable or difficult.
-Your treatment team will suggest strategies to prevent this, such as the use of vaginal dilators.
+The vagina can become drier, shorter and narrower (vaginal stenosis), which may make sex and follow-up pelvic examinations uncomfortable or difficult.
+Your treatment team will suggest strategies to prevent this.

-In premenopausal women, radiotherapy to the pelvis can stop the ovaries producing hormones, and this causes early menopause.
+In premenopausal women, radiation therapy to the pelvis can stop the ovaries producing hormones, and this causes early menopause.
 Your periods will stop, you will no longer be able to become pregnant and you may have menopausal symptoms.
-Talk to your radiation oncologist about any menopause or fertility issues before treatment.
+Talk to your radiation oncologist about menopause or any fertility issues before treatment.

-Chemotherapy uses drugs known as cytotoxics to kill or slow the growth of cancer cells.
+Chemotherapy uses drugs to kill or slow the growth of cancer cells.
+The aim is to destroy cancer cells while causing the least possible damage to healthy cells.
 For women with vulvar cancer, treatment may be given:

-- during a course of radiotherapy, to make the radiotherapy treatment more effective
+- during a course of radiation therapy, to make the radiation therapy treatment more effective

 - to control cancer that has spread to other parts of the body